Simple Dynamics for Plurality Consensus: Lower bounds

-In this section we show that if the $3$-majority dynamics starts from a sufficiently balanced configuration (i.e., at the beginning there are $n/k\pm o(n/k)$ nodes of every color) then it will take $\Omega(k \log n)$ steps w.h.p. to reach one of the absorbing configurations where all nodes have the same color.
+In this section we show that if the $3$-majority dynamics starts from a sufficiently balanced configuration (i.e., at the beginning there are $n/k\pm o(n/k)$ nodes of every color) then it will take $\Omega(k \log n)$ rounds w.h.p. to reach one of the absorbing configurations where all nodes have the same color.
 In what follows, all events and random variables thus concern the Markovian process yielded by the $3$-majority dynamics.

-In the next lemma we show that if there are at most $n/k + b$ nodes of a specific color, where $b$ is smaller than $n/k$, then at the next time step there are at most $n/k + (1 + 3/k) b$ nodes of that color w.h.p.
+In the next lemma we show that if there are at most $n/k + b$ nodes of a specific color, where $b$ is smaller than $n/k$, then at the next round there are at most $n/k + (1 + 3/k) b$ nodes of that color w.h.p.